turbosquid/lxc-amigo/README.md

 forwards all traffic into the specified container.
 * `rmvhost` - remove either a single vhost for a container, or all vhosts associated with the specified container
+* `top` Show current memory and cpu usage of all containers

 **note**: the container name is actually the container host name.
 If you create the container with lxc, then the host name and the container name will be the same.
 If you use vagrant-lxc, however, the hostname is set